 This is a deciduous tree, meaning that it will lose its leaves in the winter and bloom with the prettiest flowers in the spring.
 These trees are hardier than the other two trees in cold weather, and of course, produce the most delectable fruit of all time.
 Hardy in zones 3-8.

-Getting Started With Your Survival Garden
+Time to Get Started With Your Survival Garden

 So now that you know where to start and what to start thinking about, it’s time to begin your very own survival garden!
 Take it slow, and learn what works for you in your space and your climate.
 It may be a good idea to start with just 3-6 plants and work your way up from there.